ansible/tower-cli/README.md

 ## Welcome to tower-cli

 **tower-cli** is a command line tool for Ansible Tower.
 It allows Tower commands to be easily run from the Unix command-line.
+It can also be used as a client library for other python apps, or as a reference for others developing API interactions with Tower's REST API.

 ### About Tower